Epilepsy and alcohol - an introduction

 Can alcoholism cause seizures?

-The most direct way alcoholism can cause seizures is during withdrawal, which is when an alcoholic stops drinking.
+The most direct way alcoholism causes seizures is during withdrawal, which is when someone with alcohol dependence stops drinking.
 Alcohol affects your brain in complex ways.
 To simplify, alcohol relaxes your brain, which makes seizures less likely.
 But when people who drink a lot suddenly stop, their brain suddenly becomes much more active.
 That can trigger a seizure - usually within 6-48 hours after stopping drinking.
-Some people seem to be more prone to having seizures during alcohol withdrawal.
-It doesn’t necessarily mean they will go on to develop epilepsy, which is where you have two or more unprovoked seizures.

 Can you drink alcohol while taking seizure medication?

 • Alcohol can make some seizure medications less effective.
 It can make your body process certain anti-seizure medication faster, which could lead to a breakthrough seizure.
-Check the patient leaflet that comes with your epilepsy medication to learn about possible interactions.

 Share article

-Get the #1 epilepsy app now
+Get the app for free

 Read next